shapelets/khiva-r/README.md

 install.packages("testthat")
 install.packages("bit64")
 ```
-* Installation: For installing this R package, it is necessary to execute next command:
+* Installation: For installing this R package, it is necessary to execute next commands:
 ```
+options(devtools.install.args = "--no-multiarch")
 devtools::install_github("<github_url>")
 ```
 or